Homeowner Rehab ProgramLow Interest Home and Commercial Rehab Program

-The City of Malden through the Malden Redevelopment Authority (MRA) operates a Residential Housing Rehabilitation Program which addresses the repair of owner occupied one to four family structures and investor owner properties.
+The City of Malden, through the Malden Redevelopment Authority (MRA), operates a Residential Housing Rehabilitation Program which addresses the repair of owner occupied one to four family structures and investor owned properties.
 Depending on the eligibility of the owners, generally all repairs are related to a code and lead paint inspection performed in conjunction with the City of Malden Code Enforcement Department.

-All projects will be reviewed and include site specific reviews found in specific project files and include determination on historicity, flood plain, noise, air quality and solid waste.
+All projects will be reviewed and include site specific reviews found in project files, determination on history, flood plain, noise, air quality and solid waste.

-In addition to the programs described below, the MRA operates a Commercial Rehab Program.
+In addition, the MRA operates a Commercial Rehabilitation Program.

 CDBG Low Interest Homeowner Loan Program

-This program enables owner-occupants of 1-4 family residential structures throughout the city to correct code and lead paint violations.
-These 15-year loans carry interest rates of 3% or 5% depending on family income.
-The maximum loan limits are $25,000 for a single family and $35,000 for a two-family and $40,000 for three or more.
+This program enables owner occupants of one to four family residential structures in the city to correct code and lead paint violations.
+These 15 year loans carry an interest rate of 2% for low to moderate income households.
+The maximum loan limits are: $25,000 for a single family structure; $35,000 for a two family structure; and $40,000 for three or four family structure.

 CDBG Emergency Loan Program

-3% loans are utilized for emergency repairs designated by the Malden Redevelopment Authority as dangerous to the health and safety of the occupants.
-The maximum loan limit is $5,000 with a payback of five years.
+This program is utilized for emergency repairs designated by the MRA as dangerous to the health and safety of the occupants.
+These 5 year loans carry an interest rate of 2% for low to moderate income households and the maximum loan limit is $5,000.

-Under this program the tenants must be within the low/moderate income category.
-Depending on tenant incomes and rental restrictions required, the loans carry an interest rate of 3 to 5% over a 15 year term.
-Please note: rental restrictions may apply.
+Under this program the tenants must be within the low to moderate income category.
+Depending on tenant incomes and rental restrictions, the loans carry an interest rate of 2% over a 15 year term.
+Please note: rental restrictions do apply.